Jarosław Jechorek

-Jarosław Jechorek is a former Polish basketball player known for his contributions to the Polish national team and notable performances in European club basketball with Lech Poznań.
+Jarosław Jechorek (31 May 1961 – 29 July 2026) was a Polish basketball player known for his contributions to the Polish national team and notable performances in European club basketball with Lech Poznań.

 Playing career

 National team

 Jechorek earned a prominent role on the Poland national basketball team, where he played in 171 matches, including participation in 5 FIBA European Championships.
 His career with the national team spanned key tournaments and competitive periods in Polish basketball, where he was known for his skill and consistency on the court.

 Club

 Jechorek played primarily for Lech Poznań, one of Poland's leading basketball clubs in the 1980s, where he contributed to multiple Polish Championships.
 During his time with Lech Poznań, the team competed successfully in the Polish Basketball League and took part in European competitions, including the prestigious European Cup.
 His performance with the club helped cement his reputation in Polish basketball circles as a reliable and skilled player.